gabrielepinto/gascoigne/README.md

 # The Gascoigne package
+a miscellaneous package of functions for python visualization. to give feedback or contribute please open a github issue.

-To see how to use the regression coefficient plot function
+how to use the regression coefficient plot function:

 ## installation
 pip install gascoigne